Policy Optimization over General State and Action Spaces

-The equation in \eqnok{eq:PMD_step_fa} tells us how to compute the new policy $\pi_{k+1}$.
-In some cases, the solution of $\pi_{k+1}$ is given in an explicit form (see Section~\ref{sec:finite_action_PMD}).
-In a more general setting, $\pi_{k+1}$ is represented as an optimal solution of problem \eqnok{eq:PMD_step_fa}.
-With a properly chosen $\eta_k$, the objective function of \eqnok{eq:PMD_step_fa} is strongly convex, and hence the policy $\pi_{k+1}$ is uniquely defined.
+In a more general setting, such as when $\cA$ is not given as a finite set, $\pi_{k+1}(s)$ is represented as an optimal solution to the problem~\eqnok{eq:PMD_step_fa}.
+With a properly chosen $\eta_k$, the objective function of \eqnok{eq:PMD_step_fa} is strongly convex, and hence the policy $\pi_{k+1}(s)$ is uniquely defined.
 Moreover, any efficient numerical procedures (e.g., the Ellipsoid method and accelerated gradient method) can be used to solve \eqnok{eq:PMD_step_fa}.
 For the sake of simplicity, we assume throughout this paper that exact solutions can be computed for \eqnok{eq:PMD_step_fa}.
-However, our analysis can be extended to the case when only approximate solutions of \eqnok{eq:PMD_step_fa} are available (see Section~6 of \cite{LanPMD2021}) for an illustration).
+However, our analysis can be extended to the case when only approximate solutions are available.
+See Section~6 of \cite{LanPMD2021} for an illustration.
 Observe that, different from existing policy gradient methods, we do not actually compute $\pi_{k+1}(s)$ for any $s \in \cS$.
 Since the function approximation $L(s, a; \theta_k)$ is given in a parametric form (through $\theta_k$'s), we can compute $\pi_{k+1}(s)$ using \eqnok{eq:PMD_step_fa} whenever needed, e.g., inside the policy evaluation procedure.
 The idea of representing a policy by an optimization problem has been used in multi-stage stochastic optimization.